 Roasted Fall Vegetables

-With just salt, pepper, a bit of oil, and a hot oven, nearly every vegetable becomes sublime.
+With just salt, pepper, a bit of oil and garlic, and a hot oven, nearly every vegetable becomes sublime.

 - Total Time: